ADC: Obi’s defection rattles Aso Rock ahead of 2027 — Atiku’s aide

 The Atiku aide also pushed back against attempts to dismiss post-election discontent, insisting that public concerns about the 2023 polls remain valid and widespread.

 “Your attempt to brand legitimate electoral grievances as ‘bitterness’ is not analysis; it is damage control.
 Millions of Nigerians questioned the 2023 process.
-You can sneer at them, but you cannot erase them,” he said.
+You can sneer at them, but you cannot erase them.

-Shaibu criticised what he described as the increasing use of insults in official government communication, warning that such conduct reflects poorly on the administration.

-“When government communication descends into name-calling, it is usually because results are scarce and anger is abundant,” he said.
+“When government communication descends into name-calling, it is usually because results are scarce and anger is abundant.

-He further questioned the administration’s policy direction, arguing that claims of reform do not align with the daily realities faced by Nigerians.

 “You dismiss global ideas while defending policies copied wholesale from elsewhere.
 You praise ‘homegrown solutions’ while celebrating reforms Nigerians experience only as hunger, insecurity, and collapsing livelihoods.
-Propaganda does not change lived reality,” Shaibu said.
+Propaganda does not change lived reality.”

-Addressing speculation about opposition alignments, Shaibu dismissed claims that Obi would play a subordinate role within any emerging coalition.

 “Your confidence that Obi will ‘play second fiddle’ to Atiku is pure fiction.
 There is no ticket, no candidate, no imposed hierarchy.
-What exists is a coalition conversation, and that is what truly unsettles you,” he said.
+What exists is a coalition conversation, and that is what truly unsettles you.

-He insisted that the controversy surrounding Obi’s defection was less about the former governor and more about the next election cycle.

 “Let’s be honest: this fury is not about Obi.
 It is about 2027.
-It is about fear that Nigerians are organising beyond your control,” Shaibu said.
+It is about fear that Nigerians are organising beyond your control.

-Shaibu stresed that political power ultimately rests with the electorate, not government spokesmen or political operatives.

 “Insults don’t win elections, spin doesn’t fill stomachs, and arrogance does not intimidate hungry people.
 Nigerians will decide in 2027, not media advisers, not propaganda merchants, and certainly not intimidation masquerading as analysis,” he said.